 All this matters because the memory of Section 28 is increasingly being invoked around a new moral panic: the treatment of transgender young people in schools.
 There are parallels.
 In 1996 I thought, for example, that I would never see such run-down classrooms or desperate staff rooms again.
 But after the pandemic, and 12 years of conservative austerity — and the venal demands of the academy trusts — roofs are falling in again and classes are bulging at the seams.
 There is a huge teacher recruitment problem and an absolute crisis in Special Educational Needs.
 Here again is a populist government finding itself unexpectedly unpopular and willing to exploit anything and anybody to take the attention away from its own failures.

-Attorney General Suella Braverman’s pronouncements on transgender students in schools genuinely echoed Section 28 in their emptiness — pandering to transgender students is as far removed from real classroom practice as “promoting” homosexuality ever was — and also in their meanness.
+Attorney General Suella Braverman’s in schools genuinely echoed Section 28 in their emptiness — pandering to transgender students is as far removed from real classroom practice as “promoting” homosexuality ever was — and also in their meanness.
 CAMHs, the young people’s mental health service, is in a state even the Government agrees is dire.
 Improving it would be the only real action the government could take to mitigate this crisis — but there are no plans to do so.

 Braverman’s comments, coming at the end of partygate week, were clearly designed as a distraction.
 As Caroline Derbyshire, chair of the Headteachers’ Roundtable commented, sounding sublimely Blob-like: “The story is an attempt to whip up an anti-woke culture war, and in schools we are not really interested in this kind of silliness.”